8 Wonderful Things to Do in Kotor and Surroundings in 2025

 Getting to and staying in Kotor

-Flights to Montenegro can sometimes be expensive depending on where you are flying from.
+Flights to Montenegro can sometimes be expensive, depending on where you are flying from.
 I chose to fly to Dubrovnik in Croatia and took a bus from there to Kotor.
 The bus ride took less than three hours and cost just under 20 USD.
-If you are planning to also visit Croatia, this is a great option.
+If you plan to also visit Croatia, this is a great option.

 In Kotor, you have plenty of accommodation options.
 I chose to stay in a hostel in the Old Town, and it was just perfect.
 Check out Montenegro Hostel B&B Kotor if you’re looking for something cheap and friendly, but not too fancy.
 While the rooms were quite small, I enjoyed the lovely common area with the view over Trg Bokeljske mornarice.